 Special exhibitions

-The current schedule for the main MUSA exhibition is:
+The current schedule for the main MUSA exhibition at the time of writing is:

-- Gekauft.
-Und dann? (my translation: Bought.
-And then what?): selected works purchased by the city for its art collection in the last five years and a presentation of what goes on behind the scenes of such a collection (September 26th, 2024 to February 23rd, 2025)
+- Sold! (until February 23rd, 2025): selected works purchased by the city for its art collection in the last five years and a presentation of what goes on behind the scenes of such a collection

 How to get to the MUSA